jellyfin/jellyfin.org/docs/general/post-install/transcoding/hardware-acceleration/known-issues.md

 13. Intel Compute-Runtime versions starting at 25.18.33578.6 are broken for certain GPUs.
 The issue has been verified on Arc A series GPUs.
 If you are using one of the effected models it will be necessary to install the latest known working version of 25.13.33276.16 until the [issue](https://github.com/intel/compute-runtime/issues/831) is fixed.
 This can effect containers as well, if you are not using the [official image](https://hub.docker.com/r/jellyfin/jellyfin), check your version in container as well.

+14. Resizable-BAR is mandatory for hardware acceleration on BMG / ARC B-series cards, or the [media driver will crash the transcoder](https://github.com/intel/media-driver/issues/1893).

 ## Nvidia

 1. Consumer targeted [Geforce and some entry-level Quadro](https://developer.nvidia.com/video-encode-and-decode-gpu-support-matrix-new) cards have an artificial limit on the number of concurrent NVENC encoding sessions.
 This restriction can be circumvented by applying an [unofficial patch](https://github.com/keylase/nvidia-patch) to the NVIDIA Linux and Windows driver.